aarushi-vermaa/command_line_TicTacToe/README.md

 ### Players Selection

+When the game is loaded, the user needs to select the players.
+The user can choose to play against another player or against the computer.
-When the game is loaded, you need to select your players.
-You need to select the type of player you want by **(to be updated)** , either computer or human.
-The player who goes first is selected randomly.
+When the game begings, the user is prompted to choose between the two.
+By entering the appropriate option (1 for Player vs. Player and 2 for Player vs. Computer).
+The player who plays first is selected randomly.

-### Human versus Human
+### Player versus Human

 If two human players are playing, the command prompt will display which Player's turn it is.
-To play your turn, you must specify the position to be played on the 3x3 grid.
+To play their turn, each corresponding user must specify the position to be played on the 3x3 grid.
+The inputs range between the number 1-9 as displayed in the grid in The Board section.

-### Human versus Computer
+### Player versus Computer

-If you are playing against the computer, the command prompt will display which Player's turn it is.
-To play your turn, you must specify the position to be played on the 3x3 grid, after that the computer will perform its move.
+If the user is playing against the computer, the command prompt will display if it is the Computer's turn or the User's turn.
+To play their turn, the user must specify the position to be played on the 3x3 grid.
+After that the computer will perform its move.

 ### Game Over

-Once the game has a winner or there is a draw, you will see prompt stating the outcome.
-From here you can start a new game by **(to update how)**
+Once the game has a winner or there is a draw, the prompt will display the outcome of the game.
+From here the user can choose to either quit the game or start a new game by answering the prompt `Do you want to play again?
+(Answer Y/N)`

 ----